AtharvKulkarni2110/reinforcement-learning/README.md

    1)state space- The state in a frozen lake environment can be simply represented by  (x-coordinate,y-coordinate)

-   2) action space - 0: Move left
+   2)action space - 0: Move left
                      1: Move down
                      2: Move right
                      3: Move up